-The Law Enforcement Academy at IRSC offers non-degree career training programs for individuals seeking law enforcement basic recruit career training, auxillary police training, or crossover corrections to law enforcement training.
+The Florida Law Enforcement Academy at IRSC offers non-degree career training programs for individuals seeking law enforcement basic recruit career training, auxiliary police training, or crossover corrections to law enforcement training.
 Students who are also interested in pursing an Associate Degree, should consider the Criminal Justice Technology—LE Track A.S.

 IRSC does not offer the Class “G” Firearms Course.

 The Indian River State College Criminal Justice Institute is certified by the Florida Department of Law Enforcement to conduct authorized Criminal Justice Standards and Training Commission courses.